Do Not Fertilize at Planting!

 Testing soil is a key factor in figuring out the best fertilizer for your land.
 Your local agricultural extension service will make fertilizer recommendations along with a soil test.

-Once the trees are established, fertilize in early spring (March-May) when new growth begins and again with the start of summer rains (June-July).
-Do not fertilize in the fall, which can promote late-season tender growth that can be damaged by early frosts.
+Once the trees are established, fertilize in early spring (March-May) when new growth begins, and again with the start of summer rains (June-July).
+Do not fertilize in the fall, as this can promote late-season tender growth that can be damaged by early frosts.
 The best time to fertilize fruit trees is during the growing season, starting in early spring (after bud break) and finishing by June.
 Strong rains can also leach away much of the Nitrogen, which is highly soluble.
 Nitrogen is a key element required for plant growth.

 Spread the fertilizer evenly under the entire canopy of the tree.
 Root systems don’t typically spread further than the canopy is wide.
 Avoid a 5-12-inch area around the trunk to avoid nutrient burn, and to allow for sufficient penetration in the soil under the canopy.
 Mix in the top 1-3 ” of soil.
 After applying the fertilizer, water your trees for maximum absorption.